karsonk09/greek_mythology_webpage/source/poseidon/index.rst

 ~~~~~~~~~~~~~~~~~
 Poseidon was the second son of the titans Cronus and Rhea.
 Poseidon was said to
 have been swallowed by Cronus shortly after his birth and was later saved by
-his brother, Zeus.
-The image below depicts a different perspective on the birth
+his brother, :doc:`Zeus </zeus/index>`.
+The image below depicts a different
-of Poseidon.
-Since Cronus was notorious for devouring his children as they were
+perspective on the birth of Poseidon.
+Since Cronus was notorious for devouring
-born, Rhea made the decision to try to conceal her second born son, Poseidon,
+his children as they were born, Rhea made the decision to try to conceal her
-by hiding him in a flock of lambs and telling Cronus that she had given birth
+second born son, Poseidon, by hiding him in a flock of lambs and telling Cronus
-to a colt.
-Cronus devoured the colt and never noticed Poseidon.
-Cronus then
+that she had given birth to a colt.
+Cronus devoured the colt and never noticed
-searched for Poseidon for a lengthy amount of time but could not find Poseidon
+Poseidon.
+Cronus then searched for Poseidon for a lengthy amount of time but
-because he was being raised by the Telchines on Rhodes.
+could not find Poseidon because he was being raised by the Telchines on Rhodes.

 .. image:: rhea_deception.jpg
 	:width: 68%